AkiriJones/UFundProject/docs/DesignDoc.md

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

+>(Sprint 3) Our principles we have applied previously have continued to span across all tiers.
+An example of this is how we have implemented the users from the model to persistance with UserDao and UserFileDAO.
+We continue to utilize encapsulation, polymorphism, and abstraction in similar was as before.
+As they have already been described the OO Principles we put into practice span across all tiers.

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,
 > **Identify 3-4** areas within your code that have been flagged by the Static Code